gdv/foundationsCS-2018/docs/py-07-multindex.md

 We will work on the dataset [snldb](https://github.com/gdv/foundationsCS-2018/blob/master/ex-data/snldb), where you can find data on a TV show.
-Each episode of the show consists of one (or more) sketches
+Each episode of the show consists of one (or more) parts.

 1.    read the data in `snl_title.csv`
 2.     remove all rows that do not have a title